 I have never loved anybody more than my son.
 He was everything to me.
 I thought he loves me the same, until he fell into the trap of loving another that would become the mother of his children.
 He must have loved her so much, that he will marry her with or without my blessing.
 He learned to disobey me, he fell in love with Imelda (Mel), a woman from Pampanga and someone not an Iglesia.
 Nevertheless, I got them married after a year as Imelda got converted first, Peter was twenty-one.
 I am no longer the Queen of the kitchen, but I do not want to lose him.
 I gave them a home, everything.
 My greatest ally, my son will fight for me, I thought.
 But I ended up solving my problem.
 Doesn’t my son, whom I have taught my principles, see that, and let me be forsaken?
 I do not keep resentments, but deep in my heart, I do not understand my Peter.
 I should have taught him more, to be tough when life gets tougher and fight for the things that matter and obey the golden rules to honor his mother, and not to covet her lands and home!

 Boyet and Mel had three children, the first born were twins.
 We did not expect that, though Juaning had a history of twins in his family.
 I was not close to them as I stayed in the United States while they were growing up.
 What I can fairly say, I have helped Boyet from the beginning, from assigning their names, They were expecting a boy and a girl, when both boys turned out, we named them Princely I,“Butsoy” and Princely II,“Bunsoy”.
 I made sure that they have airconditioned rooms, so they will not fuss as very tiny infants.
 Paul, the third son, was naturally close to me even if he did not see me while growing up, either.
 I provided for them, from their shoes to their schooling.
 The twins became nurses, while Paul, became a computer engineer.
 When I returned home the last time, they did not meet me nor took the time to know me as their Impo Nene.
 Paul married Katherine Dacillo and have a son.
 He invited me to visit him in Italy, while he was there.
-Today, I have my first great grandchild, a baby girl from Princely I, while waiting for Bunsoy to marry her girlfriend in Taiwan.
+Today, I have my first great grandchild, a baby girl from Princely I, while waiting for Bunsoy to marry his girlfriend in Taiwan.
 Paolo has moved back from Italy and now has a car dealership in a suburb of Manila.